juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 for examplre:
 to include Edge Browser.
-recomended to buy a USB2.0 to Ethernet adapter, there are many brands that do Not require drivers, exept Apple USB Ethernet adapter that requires Bootcamp5 aaix driver easy to find, or to download drivers from Asix website.
+recomended to buy a USB2.0 to Ethernet adapter, there are many brands that do Not require drivers, like Belkin F4U047, except Apple USB Ethernet adapter "same chip" but requires Bootcamp5 asix driver ax88772c, different HW ID, easy to find, or download driver from Asix.com.tw website.

 Better and faster than Wi-Fi.
 https://en.wikipedia.org/wiki/Boot_Camp_(software)#Boot_Camp_support_software_(for_Windows)_version_history